 - People who suffer from fibromyalgia don’t necessarily show outward signs of the disease.

-- Some companies say fibromyalgia is a mental health disorder and cap their disability benefits at 12 to 24 months.
+- Some companies categorize fibromyalgia the same as a mental health disorder and limit their disability benefits at 12 to 24 months.

 - Doctors need to rely on the patient’s subjective reports of pain to make their diagnosis.